 "Without warming up, you not only risk injury but you also get less from your workout."

 Not drinking enough water

 Another common water mistake is waiting until you feel thirsty before drinking.
-But waiting until you feel the thirst first is a bad idea because it means your body is already dehydrated by that time.
+But this is a bad idea because it means your body is already dehydrated by that time.

-“Guidelines state that you should be drinking between 6-8 glasses of water each day, which equates to around 2 litres,” explains Wiener.
+"Guidelines state that you should be drinking between six-eight glasses of water each day, which equates to around two litres," explains Wiener.

-“In the summer months, try to up this to around ten glasses to ensure you’re properly fuelling your body, especially if you’re working out.”
+"In summer, try to up this to around ten glasses to ensure you’re properly fuelling your body, especially if you’re working out."